Sign into your account

 Chief Executive Officer, Orleans Community Health

-Marc Shurtz is CEO of Orleans Community Health and has served Orleans Community Health as chief information officer and corporate compliance officer since 2014.
+Marc Shurtz was appointed chief executive officer of Orleans Community Health in May 2020 and has served as chief information officer and corporate compliance officer since 2014.
 He brings 20 years of management experience spanning military, legal and healthcare backgrounds.

 Shurtz grew up in Michigan and moved to western New York after serving in the Navy for 13 years.
 He was drawn to the healthcare field because he finds it extremely rewarding to have a positive effect on the community every day.

-Prior to his move to Orleans Community Health, Shurtz worked for a large law firm in Buffalo for more than 10 years.
+Prior to Orleans Community Health, Shurtz worked for a large law firm in Buffalo for more than 10 years.

 Tammy Snyder, MPH